Apprendre le français

 Though harsh in other respects, prison would be an excellent place to learn a foreign language—total immersion, and you’d have the new slang before it even hits the streets.
 Unlike the French school that I actually attended, this one, when it came to verbs, would likely start with the imperative : «Bend over.» «Take it.» That kind of thing.
 Still, though, you’d have your little conversations.
 In the cafeteria, in the recreation room or crafts center, if they have them in a French prison, and I imagine they do (éd. de 2009 p.
 186).

-Je n’y avais jamais pensé.
+L’Oreille tendue n’y avait jamais pensé.

 Référence

 Sedaris, David, When You Are Engulfed in Flames, New York, Back Bay Books.
-Little, Brown and Company, 2009 (2008), xii/323 p.
+Little, Brown and Company, 2009, xii/323 p. Édition originale : 2008.